-- the requirement, guideline or part of the guideline that is not being met must be identified and explain how it is not being met
+- an explanation of the requirement, guideline or part of the guideline that is not being met, and how it is not being met

-- detail of the proposed alternative approach and a contemporary scientific justification for why the approach is valid, with reference to supporting documents
+- an explanation of the proposed alternative approach and a contemporary scientific justification for why the approach is valid, with reference to supporting documents

-- citations of the relevant reference documents, including TGA documents, where appropriate
+- validation of the alternative approach, including reference to supporting documents, including TGA documents, where appropriate

-- literature based submissions must be in accordance with TGA guidance on Literature based submissions and the OTC medicines - Safety and efficacy data
+- literature based submissions must be in accordance with TGA guidance on Literature based submissions and the Assessed listed medicines evidence guidelines.

-- copies of all cited references documents (other than TGA documents) in the dossier.
+- full text versions of all cited references (other than TGA documents) in the dossier.

 Each justification performs two functions:

-- Once the application has been accepted for evaluation, each justification needs to be sufficient for the TGA to be satisfied that the medicine can be registered on the ARTG.
+- Once the application has been accepted for evaluation, each justification needs to be sufficient for the TGA to be satisfied that the medicine can be listed in the ARTG under section 26AE of the Act.
 The content and merit of a justification (i.e. whether the alternative approach is in fact valid) will be assessed during the evaluation phase.

 Compliance with administrative requirements